Traditional Media vs. Social Media Advertising

 In addition, you can incorporate traditional elements into your social media campaign.
 You can advertise video commercials, publish articles, host live podcasts and webinars, and much more.
 Social media is the only “billboard” that can communicate to your customers, answer their questions, and provide them with feedback.

-There additional costs associated with each medium.
+There are additional costs associated with each medium.
 Obviously, with direct mail you have to consider print and mailing costs.
 With TV and radio, you have to consider the spike in prices during peaks times to advertise (rush hour traffic or popular shows).
 Billboard prices can also range based on quality of traffic and location.

 With social media marketing, you only have one “hidden” fixed cost – time.
 Whether it is your time, an employee’s time, or an agency’s time, you must consider this as a cost.
 However, this is normally not a cost that depends on so many variables such as traditional media.